schrimy/bookmarks-visualiser/README.md

 ## Overview

 An attempt at building a bookmaks visualiser to make it a bit easier for me to reference things when developing.
-Currently using: vanilla JS, SASS, HTML, webpack.
+Currently using: vanilla JS, SASS, HTML, webpack, node.js, express server.

-Currently have the option to read from local app data or to choose an html file to read.
+Currently the user can choose the exported html file or local appData file to upload (jsonlz4 or plain).
 It animates in each folder contents as per click and closes the relevant folder contents when a folder further back in the list is clicked.
 Displays loading whilst a file text is being parsed and read.